 Register to vote

-If you have concerns about your name appearing on the electoral register for safety reasons, you can register to vote anonymously.
+If you're worried about your name appearing on the electoral register for safety reasons, you can register to vote anonymously.
 There are strict rules about who can apply and you must have a valid reason for your application.
-You can find out more about anonymous voter registration at the GOV.UK website.

 British nationals overseas